skoolkid/skoolkit/sphinx/source/html-templates.rst

 paragraph
 ---------
-The ``paragraph`` template is the subtemplate used to format each paragraph in the following items:
+The ``paragraph`` template is the subtemplate used to format each paragraph in an entry on a :ref:`box page <boxpages>`, and each paragraph in a ref file section processed by the :ref:`INCLUDE` macro.

-* memory map entry descriptions (on disassembly pages and memory map pages)
-* entries on a :ref:`box page <boxpages>`

 The following identifier is available (in addition to the universal identifiers):